Outcome statement

 To check if you’re managing feedback and complaints well, you can review:

-• older people’s care and service documents (Outcome 3.1)
+- older people’s aged care service documents (Outcome 3.1)

-Also, talk with older people, their supporters and others they may want to involve, such as families and carers*, about the care and services they receive (Outcome 2.1).
-For example, ask them if they know about the ways they can make a complaint* or give feedback* on their care and services.
-These conversations can then inform continuous improvement* actions and planning (Outcome 2.1).
+Also, talk with older people, their supporters and others they may want to involve, such as families and carers, about the aged care services they receive (Outcome 2.1).
+For example, ask them if they know about the ways they can make a complaint or give feedback on their aged care services.
+These conversations can then inform continuous improvement actions and planning (Outcome 2.1).

 You will know things are going well if older people say that they are confident that: